laurosilvacom/monorepo-workshop/notes/shared-packaged.md

 ## Understanding the Newsletter Subscription Code

-This code is a part of a newsletter subscription feature in a web application.
-It's written in TypeScript and uses React for the frontend and an API endpoint for the backend.
+This code is part of a newsletter subscription feature in the shared packaged that we'll use across multiple applications in our monorepo.
 Let's break it down.

 ### Backend: API Endpoint